guertinlab/Nascent_RNA_Methods/README.md

 ```

 Counterintuitively, you can have a high quality and complex library that is not practical to sequence to further depth because the number of adapter/adapter
 reads is too high.
 The QC metrics should be considered to determine whether the library is high quality.
-If the library is deemed high quality and low sequencing depth, use this equation to determine practicality of increasing depth using the same libraries.
+If the library is deemed high quality and low sequencing depth, use this equation to determine the practicality of increasing depth using the same libraries.

 ## Get the reads in a BED